 Most A/R teams in the CPG Industry don’t have customer experience as one of their KPIs, so they deprioritize it.
 Instead, they believe it is something that forward-looking functions such as sales and marketing need to worry about.

-But come to think of it, right from submitting the credit application to making payments and getting deductions resolved, there are multiple points when the customer is directly in touch with the A/R department.
-How your analysts handle such situations directly impacts the customer’s experience of working with you and can make or break a potential long-term business relationship.
+Right from submitting a credit application to making payments and resolving deductions, there are multiple points when the customer is directly in touch with the A/R department.
+How the team handles situations that directly involve customers impacts their experience and can make or break a potential long-term business relationship.

-All customers are different, and the same strategies for billing, collections, and payments don’t work for everyone.
-A/R executives must ensure that analysts spend sufficient time understanding the customer’s expectations to deliver exemplary service.
+All customers are different, and the same billing, collections, and payments strategies don’t work for everyone.
+A/R executives must ensure their team spends sufficient time understanding customer expectations.
+They can then create targeted strategies for each customer segment to deliver exemplary service.